singulitaronaut/singulitaronaut.github.io/posts/about.md

 ---
 title: Welcome to Singulitaronaut
-description: Its five-year mission: to survive the advent of superintelligent AI
+description: "Its five-year mission: to survive the advent of superintelligent AI"
 date: 2025-06-05
 ---

                           YXXYZYWWXYYYY